A comprehensive resource for safe and responsible laser use

 - Both are useful tools which can become weapons when used with ill intent.

 - Both come in many different types, which can have very different damage potential.

-For example, low-powered pointers are safe for household use by adults, while higher powered handheld lasers should only be wielded by someone knowledgeable and cautious about their danger.
+For example, low-powered pointers are safe for household use by adults, while higher powered handheld lasers should only be handled by someone knowledgeable and cautious about their danger.